 So you get to know what gummy bears and Jell-o are made up of but do you have any idea what is gelatin made of?
-Where does gelatin actually come from?
+Where does it actually come from?
 Uhh no?
-Nothing to worry, we are here to tell you some hidden fact about how and what actually gelatin made of!
+Nothing to worry about, we are here to tell you some hidden facts about how and what actually gelatin made of!

-Gelatin is a translucent, colorless, brittle, food ingredient that is yellowish in color, odorless, and nearly tasteless substance that is made by prolonged boiling of skin, cartilage, and bones from animals.
+It is a translucent, colourless, brittle, food ingredient that is yellowish in colour, odourless and nearly tasteless substance.
+That is made by prolonged boiling of skin, cartilage, and bones from animals.
 The substance contains tissues and bones from animals (like cows, horses, and pigs).

 Gelatin is a natural protein derived from the processing of animal collagen.
-Gelatin made of cattle hide and bones and pig skins.
-Gelatin made of 90 percent protein and supplies you with 18 amino acids, including nine of the ten essential amino acids.
+Moreover, gelatin made of cattle hides and bones, and pig skins.
+It is made of 90 per cent protein and supplies you with 18 amino acids.
+Also including nine of the ten essential amino acids.
 Gelatin only lacks tryptophan.